manikantag/temenos-SCALE2020/An Introduction to Quantum Visualizer for Multiexperience App Development/README.md

-# An Introduction to Quantum Fabric Capabilities and Microservice Integration
+# An Introduction to Quantum Visualizer for Multiexperience App Development

 **Prerequisite Software and Tools**